 These nutritional tips may help promote overall health and prevent recurrence of kidney stones:

 - Try to eliminate potential food allergens, including dairy, wheat (gluten), corn, preservatives, and food additives.
-Your health care provider may want to test for food sensitivities.
+Your doctor may want to test for food sensitivities.

 - Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as squash and bell peppers).
 Low antioxidant intake is associated with stone formation.